Life Cycle of the Cuttyhunk Oyster®:

 • Fall, Weekly harvest of Oysters as needed.

 Range is from Newfoundland to to Texas.
-Oysters take on different flavors due to the local water temperature and phytoplankton type.
-Oysters tend to be cheaper per unit the south.
+Oysters take on different flavors due to the local water temperature, salinity, and phytoplankton type.
+Oysters tend to be cheaper per unit in the south.
 Then, as you move up the coast towards New England oysters become higher in value.

 If you are ever wondering what we do on the farm, we pull the nets out of the water, dump out the oysters, wash them, sort them, count them, wash again and bag them!
 We put the small ones back in the water and shuck up the big ones for your enjoyment!
 Still harvesting now for the holiday season!Posted by Cuttyhunk Shellfish Farms on Monday, December 7, 2015